pattytechuk/web-app-CI-CD-project/README.md

 # Web App Kubernetes & CI/CD Project on Azure

 ## ✅ **Project Overview**
-This project deploys a containerized web app from Awesome Compose to an Azure Kubernetes Service (AKS) cluster using Bicep, Azure Container Registry, and Azure DevOps CI/CD pipelines
+This project deploys a containerized web app from Awesome Compose to an Azure Kubernetes Service (AKS) cluster using Bicep, Azure Container Registry, and Azure DevOps CI/CD pipelines.
+Some Azure CLI scripting commands were used to perform role assignment; Kubectl commands were used to monitor and modify Kubernetes cluster configs.

 ## ✅ **Tech Stack**
 - 🐳 Docker & Kubernetes